dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Image.md

 ### modelId

-The identifier for the image within the space - its URI component
+The identifier for the image within the space - its URI component.
+TODO - this shoud not be exposed in the API, use the URI instead?

 |domain|range|readonly|writeonly|